-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 so the mirror worker decides retry vs. drop by an exhaustive pattern match rather

 than by catching (and re-classifying) an exception.
-The two cases differ in
+The cases differ in exactly

-exactly that -- retryability -- which is the whole reason this is a value: one is
+that -- retryability -- which is the whole reason this is a value: a registry

 -}